 REAL-LIFE STORIES OF LOVE, LOSS, AND REUNION FROM BEYOND THE RAINBOW BRIDGE

-Direct links to buy on: Amazon.com in hard cover, paperback and Kindle and also Barnes & Noble in hard cover , paperback and eBook
+Available on Amazon.com in hard cover, paperback and Kindle and also from Walmart in hard cover , paperback and from Barnes & Noble in Nook.

 PLEASE DISREGARD ANY NOTICE ON AMAZON THAT BOOK IS "TEMPORARILY OUT OF STOCK".
 BOOK IS PRINTED ON DEMAND AND ORDERS WILL BE FILLED IN, ROUGHLY, A WEEK TO 10 DAYS.
 THESE NOTICES RANDOMLY APPEAR ON AMAZON AND ARE ERRONEOUS.
 PLEASE SEARCH AMAZON BY AUTHOR RATHER THAN TITLE.